aletgn/pytom-3d/README.md

 v.scatter(t)
 ```

-The method can take an indefinite numember of input topographies thanks to the list _(edit using *args)_.
+The method accepts an indefinite number of input topographies.